math-pal/modular-code/README.md

 # fyp-chatbot
-This is a final yerar project (FYP) at atomcamp to create an AI based chatbot that is to be integrated in a website.
+This is a final year project (FYP) at Atomcamp to create an AI-based chatbot to be integrated into a website.